tercen/product_operator/README.md

 ##### Usage

-Input projection|.
+Input projection

+.|.
 ---|---
 `y-axis`           | is the input data for the multiplication per cell

-Input parameters|.
+Input parameters

+.|.
 ---|---
 `remove NA`        | boolean, default is `FALSE`

-Output relations|.
+Output relations

+.|.
 ---|---
 `product`          | numeric, product of the input values